‘Jersey Shore’ Star Sammi ‘Sweetheart’ Giancola Engaged To Longtime Boyfriend

 Wedding bells are in the air for Jersey Shore star Sammi “Sweetheart” Giancola.

-The reality TV star took to her Instagram account on Tuesday, March 5 to announce that she is engaged her boyfriend of two years Christian Biscardi, E!
-Newsreported.
+The reality TV star took to her Instagram account on Tuesday, March 5, to announce that she is engaged to her boyfriend of two years, Christian Biscardi, E!
+News reported.

-Sammi shared a photo of her beau down on one knee in front of her, taking her hand in his as he popped the question.
+Sammi shared a photo of her beau getting down on one knee in front of her, taking her hand in his as he popped the question.

 “I’m completely overwhelmed with happiness,” the 31-year-old captioned the sweet photograph.
 “Yesterday was the best day of my life!
 I get to marry my other half, best friend and soulmate.
 I look forward to spending the rest of my live with you @biscardi I love you!!”